Americans for Tax Reform (ATR)

 May 21 - 23, 2012

-ATR is listed as a Co-sponsor of the Heartland Institute's Seventh International Conference on Climate Change (ICCC7).
+Americans for Tax Reform was a Co-Sponsor (PDF) of the Heartland Institute's Sixth International Conference on Climate Change (ICCC6).

 ATR opposed the Renewable Portfolio Standard in the American Clean Energy and Security Act, also known as the Waxman-Markey plan which called for measures to reduce CO2 emissions.

 Grover Norquist represented Americans for Tax Reform when he testified on “Climate Change Legislation: Considerations for Future Jobs.”